Can I Use Dry Shampoo After Dying My Hair? It depends.

 Coloring your hair is not just about going from brunette to blond.
 While you will look graceful with your new color, there is a lot of TLC you will have to show to your hair if you want to maintain its shine and color.

 To maintain your hair color, you will need the right hair care products.
 These products include shampoos and conditioners made for colored hair.

 When shopping for the right shampoo and conditioner, avoid products with ingredients like sodium Laureth sulfate or sodium Laureth ether sulfate.
 This ingredient could strip off your new hair color and dry up your hair.

 If you do wash your hair with hot water before, it is time to switch it up.
 Hot water could strip your hair of its color making it fade faster than it normally would.

-Instead, wash your hair with lukewarm water and rinse off with cool water.
-Unlike hot water, lukewarm water will cleanse your hair of excess oil, dirt or deposits without stripping the color off your hair.
+Instead, wash your hair with lukewarm water and rinse it off with cool water.
+Unlike hot water, lukewarm water will cleanse your hair of excess oil, dirt, or deposits without stripping the color off your hair.

 Wash Less Often

 This has been said earlier, but you may need to hear it one more time for you to understand it.
 Washing your hair 4 or 5 times a week will keep it clean, but it won’t do the color any good.